Semi-supervised Semantics-guided Adversarial Training for Trajectory Prediction: Experimental Results

-\subsubsubsection{\textbf{Robust Generalization on Different Types of Attacks.}} We observe that there is an adversarial robust generalization gap when the training and test are under different types of attacks.
-The comparisons also show that our SSAT method is better generalized to unseen types of attacks.
-And in every training scenario, our method is more robust to the most random ADE attacks.
-Table~\ref{tab:at-ade} shows that when applying SSAT to train under the random (ADE) attack, its results outperform other models on all seen and unseen types of attacks, which demonstrate that our method can effectively decompose and learn semantic features from random attacks.
-Moreover, as shown in Fig.~\ref{fig:AT-bar}(b) and Table~\ref{tab:at-lat}, trained only on lateral adversarial examples, our SSAT method has the same performance as the naive adversarial training on LaneGCN (AT-LaneGCN) when being tested on lateral attacks, but more robust under random ADE and longitudinal attacks, indicating that our model can mitigate overfitting on specific attacks.
+We observe that there is an adversarial robust generalization gap when the training and test are under different types of attacks.
+The comparisons in Tables~\ref{tab:at-ade},~\ref{tab:at-lat},~\ref{tab:at-lon} show that \textbf{our SSAT method is better generalized to unseen types of attacks}, compared to the standard adversarial training.
+In every training scenario, our method is more robust to the various unseen patterns of attacks.
+For instance, Table~\ref{tab:at-ade} shows that when applying SSAT to train under the random ADE attack, its results outperform other models on all seen (i.e., ADE) and unseen (i.e., lateral and longitudinal) types of attacks, which demonstrates that our SSAT method can effectively decompose and learn semantic features from random ADE attacks.
+Tables~\ref{tab:at-lat} and~\ref{tab:at-lon} show similar trends, where our SSAT methods are better at defending against unseen attacks and mitigating overfitting on specific patterns of attacks.
+Fig.~\ref{fig:AT-bar} further visualizes the results from these three tables for the original model, the standard adversarial training (Standard AT), and SSAT.